Craving a crusty French loaf? Look no further than this easy baguette recipe. Only 4 ingredients and it’s mostly down time! You can do this!

 Quick Easy Baguette Recipe

-Hopefully this takes the mystery out of the crusty French baguette!
-It’s definitely something you can do yourself, so don’t let anyone intimidate you!
-You’ll love the result and everyone will be so impressed!
+You can do it yourself, so don’t let anyone intimidate you!
+You’ll love the result, and everyone will be so impressed!

 This post contains affiliate sales links.